react-navigation/react-navigation.github.io/versioned_docs/version-8.x/configuring-links.md

 If you need more complex matching logic, you can use regular expressions to match the path.
 For example, if you want to use the pattern `@username` to match a user's profile, you can use a regular expression to match the path.
 This allows you to have the same path pattern for multiple screens, but fine-tune the matching logic to be more specific for a particular screen.

-Regular expressions can be specified between parentheses `(` and `)` in the after a param name.
+Regular expressions can be specified between parentheses `(` and `)` after a param name.
 For example:

 <Tabs groupId="config" queryString="config">
 <TabItem value="static" label="Static" default>